Kahoʻolawe: Kahoʻolawe Island Reserve

 In 1993, the Hawaiian State Legislature established the Kahoʻolawe Island Reserve, consisting of "the entire island and its surrounding ocean waters in a two mile (three km) radius from the shore".
 By state law, Kahoʻolawe and its waters can be used only for Native Hawaiian cultural, spiritual, and subsistence purposes; fishing; environmental restoration; historic preservation; and education.
 All commercial uses are prohibited.

-The legislature also created the Kahoʻolawe Island Reserve Commission to manage the reserve while it is held in trust for a future Native Hawaiian sovereign entity.
+The legislature also created the Kahoʻolawe Island Reserve Commission to manage the reserve.
 The restoration of Kahoʻolawe will require a strategy to control erosion, re-establish vegetation, recharge the water table, and gradually replace alien plants with native species.
 Plans will include methods for damming gullies and reducing rainwater runoff.
 In some areas, non-native plants will temporarily stabilize soils before planting of permanent native species.
-Species used for revegetation include aalii (Dodonaea viscosa), āheahea (Chenopodium oahuense), kuluī (Nototrichium sandwicense), Achyranthes splendens, ūlei (Osteomeles anthyllidifolia), kāmanomano (Cenchrus agrimonioides var. agrimonioides), koaia (Acacia koaia), and alahee (Psydrax odorata).
+Species used for revegetation include ʻaʻaliʻi (Dodonaea viscosa), ʻāheahea (Chenopodium oahuense), kuluʻī (Nototrichium sandwicense), Achyranthes splendens, ʻūlei (Osteomeles anthyllidifolia), kāmanomano (Cenchrus agrimonioides var. agrimonioides), koaiʻa (Acacia koaia), and alaheʻe (Psydrax odorata).